Lionel Richie - All The Hits

 ABOUT THIS VEGAS SHOW

-Returning to the Las Vegas Strip by popular demand, multi-platinum-selling artist, four-time Grammy® Award winner and music icon, Lionel Richie has announced 14 additional performances for his wildly successful exclusive headlining residency for “Lionel Richie - All the Hits” at The AXIS in Planet Hollywood Resort & Casino.
+Multi-platinum-selling artist and four-time Grammy® Award winner Lionel Richie has announced the final shows of his wildly successful residency, “Lionel Richie - All the Hits” at Zappos theater at Planet Hollywood Resort & Casino through Oct.
+20.

 ABOUT LIONEL RICHIE